 ATAR stands for Australian Tertiary Admissions Rank.
 It is a number between zero and 99.95 that tells your position in your year group.

-Your result should not be seen as an ATAR score, but rather your percentile position out of all students who started Year 7 with you.
+Your result should not be seen as an ATAR score, but rather your percentile position out of all students who are completing the HSC with you.
 It’s based on overall HSC results and is designed to be a predictor of your first-year performance at university.

 So an ATAR of 70 doesn’t mean you got 70 percent – it means that you’re in the top 30 percent of your year group.

 Each university sets a lowest rank to receive an offer for each course.
 This is seen as the fairest method for student comparison and, as a nationally recognised measure, it is used by many universities as the primary basis for admission.

 This generally means that ATARs reflect supply and demand more than the intellectual capacity needed to study the course.

 To help you make informed decisions and provide transparency, the University of Sydney has published a list of Guaranteed Entry selection ranks that guarantee admission into most of our courses.

 When you order your ideal courses on your UAC preferences form, the system automatically makes you an offer for the highest preference that you qualify for.
 You will get an offer in preference to someone with a lower ATAR who put the same choice higher on their UAC form.